christyjestin/chapter-project/README.md

 Once you've made your tech selection, your web app should have the following capabilities:

-- Take as input a [Bid ID](#important-terms)
+- Take as input a Bid ID
-- Search the provided list of plans for the relevant entry
+- Search the provided list of Medicare Advantage plans for the relevant entry
 - Display the following information:
   - Insurance carrier
   - Plan name
   - Geographic area served by this plan